MaxLSB/LoL-Game-Win-Prediction/README.md

   <img src="images/lol_logo.png" alt="LoL Logo" width="600"/>
 </div>

+# Introduction

-_This project employs a predictive model to forecast the outcome (victory or defeat) of a League of Legends match using data gathered from the first 10 minutes of gameplay._
+This project employs a predictive model to forecast the outcome (victory or defeat) of a League of Legends match (Blue Team Vs Red Team) using data gathered from the first 10 minutes of gameplay.
+The model is deployed using a Flask server, allowing you to select your preferred input parameters.

 # Installation